 Slot site regulation – latest updates affecting players

-If you’re interested in these changes then we’ve got a complete rundown on the game design changes that you’ll be starting to see already.
+If you’re interested in these changes then we’ve got a complete rundown on the game design changes that you’ll have started to see.

 Affordability checks